jaredcwhite/jaredwhite_website/src/_posts/thoughts/2021/2021-09-27-state-of-the-iphone.md

 I stopped by my local #Apple store yesterday to take a look at the new #iPhone as well #iPadmini models.

-I was fairly surprised that the first impressions I'd had of the devices soely from watching the announcement keynote and glancing at marketing materials carried over intact to my hands-on trial.
+I was fairly surprised that the first impressions I'd had of the devices solely from watching the announcement keynote and glancing at marketing materials carried over intact to my hands-on trial.

 I just don't like any of the non-pro iPhone colors this year.
 And that's disappointing because the rumor mill seems convinced that this is the last year for an iPhone mini form factor.
 And being a mini enthusiast, it sucks I have no interest in purchasing this year's mini.